Are Heterogeneous Graph Neural Networks Truly Effective for Node Classification? A Causal Perspective: Introduction

 Node classification is a cornerstone task in graph learning~\cite{wu2020comprehensive, xia2021graph, bei2025correlation, li2020explain}, with broad applications in various domains~\cite{gong2024gc4nc, zhao2021brain, ali2025binary}, such as recommendation systems~\cite{ma2024cross, sharma2024survey, li2018improving}, risk detection~\cite{yang2025generalizable, du2025identifying}, bioinformatics~\cite{zhao2025medrag, zhao2025smart, li2019graph} and drug development~\cite{qiao2025molecular, qiao2025self}.
 Graph neural networks (GNNs)~\cite{velickovic2017graph, hamilton2017inductive, zhao2021explainable} have emerged as a powerful framework by leveraging graph topology and node features through message passing~\cite{gilmer2017neural, yang2025unified}.
 However, traditional GNNs are primarily designed for homogeneous graphs, limiting their ability to model the diverse semantics in real-world networks~\cite{shi2016survey, yang2020heterogeneous}.
 To capture such heterogeneity, heterogeneous graph neural networks (HGNNs)~\cite{zhang2019heterogeneous, wang2022survey} extend GNNs by incorporating heterogeneous information to represent multiple node and edge types.

 From a causal perspective, analyzing learning problems has become increasingly mainstream~\cite{yang2024dual, ban2025llm, chen2025causal}.
 Recent studies have introduced causal perspectives into heterogeneous graph learning to disentangle genuine causal contributions from spurious correlations~\cite{zhu2022link, jing2024causality}.
 For instance, Adhikari et al.~\cite{adhikari2025inferring} applied causal analysis to balance heterogeneous peer influence, Zhao et al.~\cite{zhao2024learning} proposed Dual Weighting Regression to capture neighbor interference and mitigate network bias, and Wu et al.~\cite{wu2025estimating} estimated heterogeneous causal effects to enhance HGNN adaptability to downstream tasks.
 These efforts demonstrate that causal analysis can provide valuable insights into the mechanisms of HGNNs.
 However, all existing approaches implicitly assume that HGNNs are inherently effective rather than verifying this assumption.
 If this premise does not hold, causal conclusions built upon it may be unreliable.
 Prior empirical evidence~\cite{lv2021we}, in contrast, shows that HGNNs do not consistently outperform simpler GNNs on heterogeneous graph benchmarks.
-This tension leads to a fundamental question: are HGNNs genuinely effective, and if so, what underlying factors drive their performance and how can these contributions be rigorously assessed?
+Resonating with this, recent rigorous evaluations on homogeneous graphs~\cite{luo2024classic} have demonstrated that classic GCNs are strong baselines that often rival complex state-of-the-art architectures when properly tuned.
+This tension leads to a fundamental question: are HGNNs genuinely effective {for node classification}, and if so, what underlying factors drive their performance and how can these contributions be rigorously assessed?